Vanda & Young: 1992–2005: Stiff Upper Lip

 In 2000 George Young was brought out of retirement to produce AC/DC's 2000 album Stiff Upper Lip.
 Released by East West Records, it proved an international success, being RIAA certified as platinum in the United States.

 Vanda left his longtime partnership with Albert Productions in 2005 and started Flashpoint Music with his sons as a private recording studio.
 Vanda still resides in Sydney.

 In retirement George Young lived mostly in Portugal and England.
 He made regular visits back to Sydney.
 He died on 22 October 2017.

 Legacy

 Vanda & Young Global Songwriting Competition (2009–present)

 In 2009, Australian music publishing company Alberts united with APRA AMCOS to create an international songwriters competition, seeking to acknowledge "great songwriting whilst supporting and raising money for Nordoff-Robbins Music Therapy Australia (NRMTA)."

 Past winners of the Vanda & Young Global Songwriting Competition have included Megan Washington (2009), Kimbra (2011), Isabella Manfredi of the Preatures (2013), Husky Gawenda (2014), Gretta Ray (2016), Amy Shark (2018), and Matt Corby (2020).

-Vanda & Young songs
+Discography

+Songs

 This is a selected list of songs co-written by Vanda & Young: